Silver-sphere Trading Buy-Back Policy

 Send us an email outlining the (1) quantity, (b) type, and (3) the quality of silver bullion you wish to sell back to us.
 Please ensure that you attach the original invoice(s) that we originally issued containing the silver that you wish to sell back.

 Should we agree to proceed with the transaction, we will forward an offer to purchase to you within 48 hours.
 The offer to purchase will include the price offered on the items(s).
 This price offer is valid only for the day in which it is issued, and it is based on a combination of the live silver spot price, and the Rand/Dollar exchange rate.
 The price offered is typically (although not exclusively) between 7% and 12% below the bulk pricing of that particular bullion type that appears on our website.
 Should we be fully stocked, the offer may be marginally lower.
+Moreover, higher volume purchases are more risky (due to the volatility of precious metals prices and the exchange rate).
+Therefore, offers may be as low as 15% below our selling price on purchases of 500 or more ounces.
+Locally manufactured bars from private Mints and Refiners (which we do not stock) will be bought back at the spot price.

 Should you accept the buy-back offer, we will require that you forward to us a final invoice containing your details (Name, Surname, Address, Phone number) and a copy of your ID.
 Please be sure to include our full company details that you will find on the original purchase invoice.